Annual Art Print Contest

 TUNE IN LIVE ON NCWLIFE & ALSO ON LOCALTEL CH.
 12 | CHARTER CH.
 19 | OVER-THE-AIR 47.1

-2. The Kiwanis Pancake breakfast will be moved to the Apple Bowl concession area due to the old concession stand being demolished.
+2. The Kiwanis Pancake breakfast will be held at the Apple Bowl concession area due to the old concession stand being demolished.

-3. And lastly, there will be NO Prime Parade Seating (bleacher seating) in the parking lot of Rec Park (baseball field).
+3. Just as last year, there will be NO Prime Parade Seating (bleacher seating) in the parking lot of Rec Park (baseball field).

 BLEACHER SEATING DOWNTWON